vimeo/psalm/docs/dealing_with_code_issues.md

 # Dealing with code issues

+Psalm has a large number of [code issues](issues.md).
+Each project can specify its own reporting level for a given issue.

-Code issues in Psalm fall into three categories:
+Code issue levels in Psalm fall into three categories:
 <dl>
   <dt>error</dt>
   <dd>this will cause Psalm to print a message, and to ultimately terminate with a non-zero exist status</dd>